-This style of sushi is also a popular item at Japanese sushi bars where your choice of sushi fillings (fish, seafood, caviar, egg roulade and vegetables) are wrapped with sushi rice in a large piece of nori (dried and roasted seaweed) into a easy-to-grab, ice cream cone shaped sushi roll.
+This style of sushi is also a popular item at Japanese sushi bars where your choice of sushi fillings (fish, seafood, caviar, egg roulade, and vegetables) are wrapped with sushi rice in a large piece of nori (dried and roasted seaweed) into an easy-to-grab, ice-cream-cone-shaped sushi roll.

 How to Throw a Temaki Sushi Party

 Temaki sushi is great for a weeknight Japanese meal for your family, but it can be easily turned into a weekend party for family and friends.
-As seafood can be expensive, and especially sashimi grade raw fish and caviar, For a budget-friendly option, consider throwing a temaki sushi potluck party and ask guests to bring their favorite sashimi (raw fish), caviar, vegetables and sushi fillings.
+As seafood can be expensive–especially with sashimi-grade raw fish and caviar–for a budget-friendly option consider throwing a temaki sushi potluck party and ask guests to bring their favorite sashimi (raw fish), caviar, vegetables, and sushi fillings.

 01 of 11